pochemuto/pochemuto/_posts/2016-11-19-orvibo-java-sdk.md

 }
 ```

 `DatagramEncoder` implementation is pretty straightforward so I will skip it.
-From now, we can send `Message` but not reveive them because pipeline doesn't have handler for them.
-But before, add converter from generic `Message` to `DiscoveryResponse`.
-As before, extend `MessageToMessageDecoder<Message>` but now we don't need to catch all `Message`.
+From now, we can send `Message` but not receive them because pipeline doesn’t have a handler for them.
+But before, add a converter from generic `Message` to `DiscoveryResponse`.
+As before, extend `MessageToMessageDecoder<Message>` but now we don’t need to catch all Message.
 We want to skip messages which have command id different from discovery.
-It's very easy to do, just override `acceptInboundMessage`:
+It’s very easy to do, just override `acceptInboundMessage`:

 ```java
 @Override